 - Fridge: place the bell peppers in a plastic bag or airtight container in the fridge for 2-3 days, but up to 5 days is okay.

 - Freezer: store in a zip-top bag or airtight container and store in the freezer for up to 3 months.
-This is a great way to not waste bell peppers you aren't planning to use right away.
+This is a great way to not waste bell peppers you won’t use right away.

 How to Cut a Bell Pepper